+A cat’s love for being clean stems back to kittenhood.
 The mother bites and licks to open the placenta and helps the baby to breathe for the first time.
 She licks the kitten till she is no longer wet from amniotic fluid.
 The mother has to lick her kittens every few hours to help them urinate and defecate till the third week, which is when kittens can start to do these things themselves.

-If you introduce two cats and they get used to each other, you will witness them starting to groom one another as a sign of affection between them.
+While licking is primarily an act for hygiene maintenance of kittens, it also reinforces the bond between the mother and her offspring.
+This bonding behavior sticks with them even when they become adults, even if they are with other adult cats.
+For example, if you introduce two cats and they get used to each other, you will witness them starting to groom one another as a sign of affection between them.

 You should try to find the cause of the stress to see if it is something you can eliminate in order to improve their well-being.
-The cause of the stress can be many things such as a new member joining the household, loud noises, unfamiliar smells or a new animal.
+The cause of the stress can be many things such as a new member joining the household, loud noises, unfamiliar smells, or a new animal.

 Why Does My Cat Lick Me?